SixSq/old.sixsq.github.com/_products-and-services/nuvla-io/features/6_data_management.md

 product: nuvla-io
 title: Data management
 class: feature
-main-feature: true
+main-feature: false
-icon: fa-tachometer-alt
+icon: fas fa-database
 ---

-Data produced at the edge or in the cloud is managed, including data tagging, replication and transfer, as well as data search and access.
-This feature also works in semi-connected mode, such that in the case of a loss of connection, data transfer or replication resumes once the connection is re-established.
+Manage your data, produced at the edge or in the cloud.
+Nuvla.io supports data replication, as well as data search, access and download.
+If there's a loss of connection, data transfer or replication resumes once the connection is re-established.
 Data can also be mounted directly inside the application container, massively simplifying data access.